-Making a few changes to your diet is another way to help manage manic episodes.
-Although foods won’t cure mania, choosing the right ones may make you feel better and your condition easier to handle.
+Making a few changes to your diet is one potential way to help manage manic or depressive episodes.
+Although foods won’t cure bipolar disorder, choosing the right ones may make you feel well and help you better handle your condition.

 So, the next time you’re feeling a little jittery or overwhelmed, grab some whole-grain crackers to nibble on.
 Other good options include:

 - whole-grain toast

 The omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) play an important role in your brain.
 They’re an essential part of nerve cells and help facilitate signaling between those cells.